Peter Wyse Jackson: Career

 In 2005 he returned to Ireland to become director of the National Botanic Gardens in Glasnevin, Dublin.

 2010, Wyse Jackson succeeded Peter Raven as president of the Missouri Botanical Garden in St. Louis, Missouri.
 Concurrently with his selection as President of the Missouri Botanical Garden, he was named the George Engelmann Professor of Botany at Washington University in St. Louis.

+On 23 January 2024, it was announced that Dr. Wyse Jackson would transition to the role of President Emeritus.

 He has written academic papers on plant conservation, botanic gardens and endangered island flora conservation.